CnCNet/xna-cncnet-client/README.md

 Other OS requirements:
-* The .NET Runtime for your specific platform [.NET 7.0 Runtime](https://dotnet.microsoft.com/en-us/download/dotnet/7.0/runtime).
+* The [.NET 7.0 Runtime](https://dotnet.microsoft.com/en-us/download/dotnet/7.0/runtime) for your specific platform.

 Client launcher
 ---------------